grincc/agenda/notes/07-12-2021-council-meeting-notes.md

 * __scillo__ :

-> If you mean the payment to @scilio, the CC will pay the first 10k pound bounty for the first milestone.
+> * __anynomous__ : If you mean the payment to @scilio, the CC will pay the first 10k pound bounty for the first milestone.
 We are however very open on how to fund further milestones of the CoinSwap by either OC or CC.
 We do not mind sharing costs, e.g. 50% by OC oand 50% by the CC.

-Sorry I'm late.
+>> * __scillo__ : Sorry I'm late.
 Is CC only paying half of the bounty?
 This was discussed last meeting and the conclusion I thought was that CC was paying all.

 * __anynomous__ : Well, the CC is paying 100%, or if later on the OC offers to for example fund milestone 3, they can do so.
 In either way, funding is secured after finishing each milestone.